tigattack/VeeamDiscordNotifications/README.md

 ### Agent job caveats

 Due to limitations caused by the way some types of Veeam Agent jobs are executed, only Agent jobs of type "Managed by backup server" support post-job scripts.
+Such jobs will show up as follows:
-In the Veeam Backup & Replication Console, such jobs will show up with type "Windows/Linux Agent Backup".
+* In Veeam Backup & Replication Console, with type "Windows/Linux Agent Backup".
 If you see "Windows/Linux Agent _Policy_", this job is not supported.
-In the Veeam Backup & Replication PowerShell module, such jobs will show up with type "EpAgentBackup".
+* In Veeam Backup & Replication PowerShell module, with type "EpAgentBackup".
 If you see "EpAgentPolicy", this job is not supported.

 You can read about the difference between these two Agent job types [here](https://helpcenter.veeam.com/docs/backup/agents/agent_job_protection_mode.html?ver=110#selecting-job-mode).

 Unfortunately, even Agent job sessions managed by the backup server, while supported, are limited in data output.